usepolvo/usepolvo-docs/src/guide/core-concepts/error-handling.md

 ## Error Attributes

-usepolvo error objects contain useful information to help you diagnose and handle the error:
+polvo error objects contain useful information to help you diagnose and handle the error:

 ```python
 try: